Rotherhithe: Description

 The docks were closed and largely filled in during the 1980s, and have now been replaced by modern housing and commercial facilities, but Rotherhithe retains much of its character and its maritime heritage.
 The largest surviving dock on the south bank, Greenland Dock, is the focal point for the southern part of the district, while there are many preserved wharves along the riverside at the north end of Rotherhithe.
 St. Mary's Church is at the centre of the old Rotherhithe village, which contains various historic buildings including the Brunel Engine House at the south end of the Thames Tunnel.

 Canada Dock was the dock basin furthest away from the River Thames in the Surrey Docks complex, and it was linked to Albion Dock and Greenland Dock at its northern and south-eastern extremities via the Albion Canal.
 The dock has been remodelled, and its northwest half retained as an ornamental lake, renamed Canada Water.
 The canal has remained as a walkway and water feature within the redeveloped area.

 Southwark Council and the Greater London Authority have announced a significant regeneration project focused on Canada Water and Rotherhithe.
 Known as the 'Canada Water Masterplan', the project has proposed the development of an additional 3,500 homes, as well as a new high street, town square, parks, leisure centre and footpath links.
 The landmark Tesco store will also be relocated.
 The project would be developed in multiple phases over the coming 15 to 20 years.
 Some local community groups oppose the plan based on environmental and cost considerations.

 Rotherhithe is the home of the football team Fisher F.C. and Ballers Football Academy, who train & play fixtures at St Pauls Stadium.
 The Championship team Millwall Football Club is nearby in the London Borough of Lewisham.

 The sustainable transport charity Sustrans has proposed the construction of a bicycle and pedestrian swing bridge from Rotherhithe to Canary Wharf, and cost-benefit and feasibility studies were undertaken.
 In January 2009 the London Mayor Boris Johnson said he would not fund the bridge, citing budget cuts due to the credit crunch, with the result that the project was effectively put on ice.
 However the idea is still being supported by Sustrans.

-There are two Anglican churches in Rotherhithe St. Mary's Church, and Trinity Church.
+There are two Anglican churches in Rotherhithe: St. Mary's Church, and Holy Trinity Church, Rotherhithe.
 There are two Roman Catholic churches: St Peter and the Guardian Angels, and Our Lady of the Immaculate Conception.